Trump administration to expand ‘Remain-in-Mexico’ program at key border crossings

 Officials say that migrants crossing the border there will now be bussed over to El Paso, where they can be returned to Mexico and there is capacity and shelter -- and MPP has already been in place for six months.

-“We track pretty specifically the different flows and where folks are crossing the border, and what we saw as we turned on MPP across the border, the flows stopped in those locations and they went to different location,” Acting DHS Secretary Chad Wolf told Fox News.
-“So this continues to be a dynamic process and it’s not ‘we put one thing in place and it solves the problem,’ every day and every week we’re having to adjust.”
+“We track pretty specifically the different flows and where folks are crossing the border, and what we saw as we turned on MPP across the border, the flows stopped in those locations and they went to a different location,” Acting DHS Secretary Chad Wolf told Fox News.
+“So this continues to be a dynamic process, and it’s not ‘we put one thing in place and it solves the problem.'
+Every day and every week we’re having to adjust.”

 The strengthening at Tucson was first reported by The Washington Post, which reported that officials estimate DHS will send at least one busload a day to El Paso.